A guide to testing PPC ad copy

 Sitelinks are also far more noticeable than description two on a search page.
 With the exception of Headlines 1 and 2, this should probably be your next highest priority by value-added.

 We’ve developed a tool that even crunches website data to select the best ad extensions for every campaign.
 The tool analyses user-flow at the campaign and ad group level and picks the top 5 pages to build sitelinks for.
-This even let us adjust sitelinks at scale to match user behaviour.
+This even lets us adjust sitelinks at scale to match user behavior.

 The impact was fantastic.
 In testing, we achieved a 17% increase in sitelink CTR on the test vs control group.
 We even increased conversion rates through sitelinks by 4% by making them better “shortcuts” to where our users needed to go.